 Intense competition to make Olympic history

-The Tokyo 2020 competition is likely to feature 80 athletes, with ten competing in each of eight events (two men's and women's kata events and three classes each for men's and women's kumite events).
+The Tokyo 2020 Games will feature 80 athletes, with ten competing in each of eight events (two men's and women's kata events and three classes each for men's and women's kumite events).
 Eligibility will be determined by international rankings in the years leading up to Karate's Olympic debut with each country or region fielding only one competitor.

 A：The different colours signifying the starting position for each athlete in kumite are changed to a single colour for kata.
 At most venues, the mats used are double-sided and can be flipped over to make the competition area a single colour.